-Her poetry is published in Overland Journal, Arc Poetry Magazine, Australian Poetry Journal, Bareknuckle Poet Annual Anthology, Going Down Swinging, Peril Magazine, Scum Magazine and the Cordite Poetry Review, FBI’s “All the Best“, RRR’s “Aural Text”, 3CR’s “Spoken Word”, ABC Radio National’s “Night Air” and the online poetry channel, “IndieFeed: Performance Poetry”.
+Her poetry is published in Overland Journal, Arc Poetry Magazine, Australian Poetry Journal, Bareknuckle Poet Annual Anthology, Going Down Swinging, Peril Magazine, Scum Magazine and the Cordite Poetry Review, FBI’s “All the Best”, RRR’s “Aural Text”, 3CR’s “Spoken Word”, ABC Radio National’s “Night Air” and the online poetry channel, “IndieFeed: Performance Poetry”.
 Her radio play, Agent Ion, was featured as a part of Radiotonic for ABC Radio National, and her short fiction, The Transfer, appeared in Review of Australian Fiction.
 In 2014-2015, she was Artist in Residence at La Boite Theatre in Brisbane.

 Eleanor is committed to developing and hosting events and experiences that showcase the diversity of poetic language.
-She was Producer of the Melbourne Poetry Map, and is currently Editor in Chief of Peril Magazine and a Board Member for the Queensland Poetry Festival.
+She is the producer of the Melbourne Poetry Map, and a former Editor in Chief of Peril Magazine and a Board Member for the Queensland Poetry Festival.
 She is currently Chair of the Board for Peril Magazine and a Board Member of The Stella Prize.

 Eleanor also loves creating and sharing stories of community, identity and place and was a long-time host of At the Local on 4zzz fm, profiling local arts, events and community organisations that often pass under the radar of mainstream .broadcasting with co-host, Domenico Natoli